 The Bible teaches us,

-"Whoever says he abides in him [Jesus] ought to walk in the same way in which He walked" (1 John 2:6)
+"Whoever says he abides in him [Jesus] ought to walk in the same way in which He walked" (1 John 2:6)and

 Christian parents should look at Jesus' life as the perfect example of how parents should train, teach and love their own little disciples – their children.
 It is interesting to note that Jesus, on occasion, publicly called His disciples "children" (Mark 10:24).
 Eighteenth-century Bible commentator John Gill noted "it was common with the Jews to call [their] disciples … 'children.'"
 When reading the gospels we get an intimate view of how Jesus discipled and loved His own "children."